How to Improve Your Negotiation – 7 Best Books to Read

 What is an NDA?

 An NDA, also referred to as a Confidentiality Agreement, is a legally binding contract between two or more parties to protect confidential information which may be shared during the course of their business relationship.
 More specifically, confidential information is non-public information of a company that could harm the company when it would be shared in public.
-Usually a list of the Confidential information is included in the NDA, containing for example: trade secrets, know-how, products and technology-related information, discounts, customer lists, sales and financial information, business plans, etc.
+Usually a list of the confidential information is included in the NDA, containing for example: trade secrets, know-how, products and technology-related information, discounts, customer lists, sales and financial information, business plans, etc.

 Why and when do we need an NDA?